elyra-ai/elyra/docs/source/user_guide/best-practices-custom-pipeline-components.md

 Pipeline files include references to components, but not the component definitions.
 If you open a pipeline in the Visual Pipeline Editor, Elyra tries to match these component references with it's local component inventory.
 If a component reference cannot be resolved, an error message is displayed providing information you can use to locate the component.

-The error message includes a key that identifies the catalog type, which made the component available in the environment where the pipeline was created.
+The error message includes a key that identifies the catalog type that made the component available in the environment where the pipeline was created.
+Each catalog type has its own set of keys that are used to resolve a component reference.

 #### Filesystem catalog (type: `local-file-catalog`)